DRealArun/squeezeDet/README.md

 ### Maintainers

 Currently this repository is maintained by just me.
 Would love to share the responsibility with interested developers.
-If interested please feel free to contact me on [LinkedIn](www.linkedin.com/in/arun-prabhu-0a237074) or by [email](gitecarp@gmail.com).
+If interested please feel free to contact me on [LinkedIn](https://www.linkedin.com/in/arun-prabhu-0a237074) or by email [arun.prabhu@smail.inf.h-brs.de].

 ### Bibtex